Zen-Initiative/Tracking-Fingerprinting-Domain-Blocklists/README.md

 Two versions available:
 - ```Trackers_domain_blocklist.txt``` blocks common domains hosting tracking/fingerprinting/advertising scripts etc.
-- ```Trackers_and_social_media_blocklist.txt``` additionally blocks a few social media domains (that host tracking scripts etc) and may also break some social media share/comment functions on third-party websites; however, it doesn't block social media domains that are also used for federated login, CDN, and/or embedded content.
+- ```Trackers_and_social_media_blocklist.txt``` additionally blocks a few social media domains and may also break social media share/comment functions on some third-party websites; however, it doesn't block social media domains that are also used for federated login, CDN, and/or embedded content.

 Currently, the differences between the two lists are very small.
-The first list ```Trackers_domain_blocklist.txt``` is recommended for most users.
+The first list (trackers only) is recommended for most users.

 ---